TDG – Transportation Of Dangerous Goods

 Your employer must not allow you to handle, offer for transport or transport dangerous goods unless you are adequately trained and hold a training certificate.

-Here are the overall requirements you must meet as a person who handles, offers for transport, transports or imports dangerous goods.
+Here are the overall requirements you must meet as a person who handles, offers to transport, transports, or imports dangerous goods.

 - Safety requirements, meaning you must meet all the applicable safety requirements in the TDG Act and regulations.